MadStu/space-trucker-trading-tracker/README.md

 ![Space Trucker Trading Tracker](https://github.com/MadStu/space-trucker/raw/main/static/readme-images/responsive-website-mockup.png)

-# Instructions for Use and Features
+# Instructions for Use and Existing Features

 This app uses session id cookies to associate trades and inventory with the individual user.
 If your browser blocks cookies then you'll need to log in with your google account.